OpenG2P/openg2p-deduplicationservice/README.md

 | emergency_contact_name  | String | Name of person listed as emergency contact                           |
 | emergency_contact_phone | String | Phone of person listed as emergency contact; without country code    |

-You do not need to provide all this data when indexing or querying for records, however the more attributes you can provide, the better the precision of your result; i.e. try to provide all for both index and query operations!
+You do not need to provide all this data when indexing or querying for records; however the more attributes you can supply, the better the precision of your result; i.e. try to supply all these fields for both index and query operations!

 ### Kibana UI

-We docker compose ships with Kibana, providing the power to run visualize your beneficiary data in custom ways and run queries against the elasticsearch beackend.
+The  docker-compose ships with Kibana, providing the power to visualize your beneficiary data in custom ways and run queries against the elasticsearch backend.

 **Navigate to `http://<you-ip-address>:5601`**

 ![](doc/images/kibana_query_ui.png)

-We appreciate if you can contribute these visualizations to the project.
+We appreciate the contributions of these visualizations.

 ## How it works
-The default implementation works via process of entity resolution.
-It compares attributes of query provided against its database of beneficiaries to find a match very likely referring to the same person.
-An example being if the first name, last name and phone number of a query matches a beneficiary in the searchservice's database it is very likely the same person.
+The default implementation works via the process of entity resolution.
+It compares attributes of the query provided against its database of indexed beneficiaries to find a match very likely referencing the same person.

 Below is the set of matching rules employed: